If you read one article about media relations read this one

 Prezly's PR CRM Helps Manage Media Relations

 At Prezly our focus is to help companies better manage their PR.
-We provide a way for communications teams to store their media contacts with enriched information by FullContact, develop their press releases with a visual story editor and distribute to relevant and target contacts.
+We provide a way for communications teams to store their media contacts, develop their press releases with a visual story editor and distribute to relevant and target contacts.
 If that's not enough we also provide online newsrooms so you can store all your press releases and provide easy access to your media contacts.
+Not to mention all the numerous guides we've written to get you started with your media outreach strategy and how to get press coverage for your business!

 All of the above encompasses our desire to help improve media relations through improving general practices (contact management) and updating how press releases are delivered (visual story editor) as well as the key factor at play - relevancy.